Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Results and discussion

-Figure \ref{scatter-actvspred} illustrates the temporal comparison between the predicted values by the LSTM model (PWV LSTM) and the real observed values recorded by APEX (PWV APEX) across the four forecast horizons.
-The plots visually confirm that the model effectively captures the temporal dynamics and amplitude variations of PWV over time, particularly for the short-term forecasts (12 and 24 hours) where the predicted series closely tracks the observations.
-A greater divergence between the predicted and real PWV series is observed at longer horizons (36 and 48 hours), consistent with the increasing error metrics ($r$, $R^2$, RMSE, and MAE) and the sharp rise in MAPE previously noted.
+Figure \ref{scatter-actvspred} illustrates the temporal comparison of the values predicted by the LSTM model (PWV LSTM) and the real observed values recorded by APEX (PWV APEX) across the four forecasting horizons.
+The plots visually confirm that the model effectively captures the temporal dynamics and amplitude variations of PWV over time, particularly for the short-term forecasts (12 and 24 h) where the predicted series closely tracks the observations.
+A greater divergence between the predicted and real PWV series is observed at longer horizons (36 and 48 h), consistent with the increasing error metrics ($r$, $R^2$, RMSE, and MAE) and the sharp rise in MAPE previously noted.

+Figure \ref{rmse} presents scatter plots of these predicted versus real PWV values for each forecasting horizon, including the regression line.
+The tight clustering of data points along the regression line for the 12 and 24\,h horizons reinforces the strong correlation and higher accuracy metrics reported.
+As the forecasting horizon increases to 36 and 48\,h, the scatter increases significantly, and the values of $r$ and $R^2$ drop substantially, indicating a weaker linear relationship and reduced predictive power, consistent with the quantitative metrics.

+To analyze the distribution of prediction errors at different PWV levels, Figure~\ref{dpwv} shows the differences between observed and forecasted PWV ($\Delta$PWV = PWV$_{obs}$ – PWV$_{pred}$) as a function of the observed PWV values for the 12 and 24\,h horizons.
+The plots indicate that the errors remain centered around zero, with higher dispersion at larger PWV values.

+To determine the performance and errors at different PWV values, we stratified RMSE values into three categories.
+For the 12\,h horizon, RMSE was 0.20\,mm under very dry conditions (PWV $<$ 1\,mm), 0.34\,mm for intermediate conditions (1–2\,mm), and 0.53\,mm for PWV $>$ 2\,mm.
+For the 24\,h horizon, errors increased slightly, with RMSE values of 0.22\,mm, 0.39\,mm, and 0.62\,mm for the same categories, respectively.
+These results confirm that the model performs best under dry-to-moderate PWV conditions, which are the most relevant for astronomical observations, while prediction errors grow as atmospheric humidity increases.